 - 6. To develop critical thinking and problem-solving ability by exploring and proposing solutions to realistic/social problems. - 7.
 To Evaluate alternative approaches, and justify the use of selected tools and methods, - 8.
-To emphasize learning activities those are student centric. - 9.
+To emphasize learning activities those are long-term, inter-disciplinary and student centric. - 9.
 To engage students in rich and authentic learning experiences. - 10.
-To enhance programming skills of students
+To provide every student the opportunity to get involved either individually or as a group to develop team skills and learn professionalism.